 - Begin with your most important questions — too often patients wait until the end of the appointment to bring up their most pressing concerns, and at that point, the physician may not have time to adequately address them.
 Start off with your biggest question so that your physician knows what to focus on.

-Pay attention to the care you receive.
+- Pay attention to the care you receive.
 Make sure you’re getting the right treatments and medications by the right health care professionals.
 If a routine changes — for example, someone wants to take you to the lab for a test that you doctor didn’t discuss with you — say something.

-Educate yourself about your diagnosis, the medical tests you are receiving, and your treatment plan.
+- Educate yourself about your diagnosis, the medical tests you are receiving, and your treatment plan.
 Ask your health care provider for reasonable, patient-worded, reliable health care information about the diagnosis whatever particular health care issues you have,

-Ask a trusted family member or friend to be your advocate.
+- Ask a trusted family member or friend to be your advocate.
 It’s a good idea to bring a family member, significant other or support person along to help ask questions and listen to the answers, and even take notes for you.
 If either of you needs more information, speak up.

-Know what medications you take and why you take them.
+- Know what medications you take and why you take them.
 Medication errors are the most common health care mistakes.
 If you are given a medication that you haven’t seen before, ask what it is.
 If you usually get a pink pill and someone brings you a blue one, or someone gives you medications in the morning when you usually get them at night, ask why.

-Use a hospital, clinic, surgery center, or other type of health care organization that has undergone a rigorous on-site evaluation against established state-of-the-art quality and safety standards, such as that provided by The Joint Commission.
+- Use a hospital, clinic, surgery center, or other type of health care organization that has undergone a rigorous on-site evaluation against established state-of-the-art quality and safety standards, such as that provided by The Joint Commission.

-Participate in all decisions about your treatment.
+- Participate in all decisions about your treatment.
 You are the center of the health care team.
 A patient care advocate I know uses the following slogan: “Nothing about me without me.”